RednibCoding/rune-lang/README.md

 mybool = not "" # true because "" is falsy
 ```

-You can change multiply `not` expressions:
+You can chain multiply `not` expressions:
 ```
 mybool = not true # false
 mybool = not not true # true